IverMartinson/RasterIver/readme.md

 ### By End of March, 2026

- - [ ] Custom TTF parser, SourParse, will be implemented
-    - GPU font renderer

  - [ ] Animated textures will support GIF

-### By End of April, 2026

- - [ ] Font renderer will use more efficent method
-    - maybe polygons?
-    - anything but the last implementation of ray-line intersection

 ### By End of June, 2026